JeralSandeeptha/Terraform-Notes/variables.md

 ### Locals Variables
 - Tempary variables inside of the file / function body
+- We can use outside of the files but can't use `locals` outside of the modules.
+- They are `module specific`

 - These are
     - Are computed once